project ref : 013

 Beside the River Talladale a prehistoric roundhouse was recorded in 2014 by Anne MacInnes.

-Heading west over a boggy plain, the remains of a possible longhouse (16m x 4m) is situated on a natural raised mound, beside a small enclosure (hidden among trees).
+Heading west over a flat, boggy area the remains of a possible longhouse (16m x 4m) is situated on a natural raised mound.
+There is also a small enclosure nearby (hidden among trees).

 Continuing uphill there is a secluded ‘activity’ site beside the small river (Allt a’ Choire Sliabh).
 There is evidence of a kiln or a furnace, but most likely an illicit still, as water has been diverted from the river to the site.